 I had a chipping lesson that June.
-I told the pro, pretend I’ve never hit a chip shot before and tell me how to do it from the ground up.
+I said to the pro, “Pretend I’ve never hit a chip shot before and tell me how to do it from the ground up.”
 That’s exactly what he did.

 Whenever I have a golf lesson, I take notes afterward.
 I wrote down the points he made on chipping, practiced them a lot, because, remember that’s all I could do at the time, and I became a very good chipper.